Israel–Russia relations: Drones

+In confidential emails from private intelligence firm Stratfor leaked by WikiLeaks in 2016, the Georgian government believed that during the 2008 Russo-Georgian War, Israel provided Russia with the data link codes for Georgia's drone fleet which Israel had sold them, allowing Russia to hack them and force crash them in exchange for Russian intelligence on the Tor-M1 missile systems it had sold Iran.

 In April 2009, Russia purchased its first package of drones from Israel (the Bird Eye-400, eight I-View Mk150 and two Searcher Mk.2 UAVs).
 The deal was worth $53 million.
 In a second deal, at the end of 2009, Russia purchased an additional 36 drones from Israel, in a deal worth $100 million.

 In October 2010, in a third deal, Russia purchased an additional $400 million of drones from Israel Aerospace Industries.
 The Israeli drones are to be assembled in Russia.
-The production of the Russian-Israeli drones began in 2012, with delivery to the Russian military scheduled for 2014.
+The production of the Russian-Israeli drones began in 2012, and delivery to the Russian military is scheduled for 2014.

 In 2015, one of the drones was reportedly shot down by the Ukrainian military near the city of Donetsk, Ukraine.

 In September 2015, the Russian Army purchased another $300 million package of drones from Israel, its fourth purchase of Israeli drones.

 Russian tourism to Israel

 Israel became in recent years a destination for Russian tourists.
 The city of Tel Aviv in particular is a popular destination in Russia due to its ease for Russian-speakers, warm weather, and beaches.
 According to polls, Russian tourist satisfaction after visiting Israel was found to be significantly higher than the average, compared with lower satisfaction ratings from tourists from other countries visiting Israel.
 Almost 500,000 Russian tourists visited Israel in 2014.
 However, in 2015, Russian tourist numbers to Israel fell dramatically due to the economic crisis in Russia and the fall in the value of the ruble.
-The 2015 economic crisis in Russia precipitated a crisis in Israel's tourism industry, because Russians represented the second largest share of Israel's tourists. (after Americans) The level of tourism from Russia to Israel continued to fall significantly in 2015.
-By 2018, after years of downturn, Russian tourist numbers to Israel had begun to slightly recover, with Russian tourists once again the second largest body of foreign tourists in Israel, and being particularly important for the resort town of Eilat.
+The 2015 economic crisis in Russia precipitated a crisis in Israel's tourism industry, because Russians represented the second largest share of Israel's tourists (after Americans).
+The level of tourism from Russia to Israel continued to fall significantly in 2015.
+By 2018, after years of downturn, Russian tourist numbers to Israel had begun to slightly recover.
+Russian tourists were once again the second largest body of foreign tourists in Israel and were particularly important for the resort town of Eilat.

 Over 400,000 pilgrims from Russia visited Israel in 2015–2016, said Patriarch Kirill of Moscow.
 Patriarch Kirill said that the fact that "people in Israel speak Russian creates a special atmosphere for our pilgrims, and they often feel at home in Israel".
 Speaking about the life of the Jewish community in Russia, he cited the chief rabbi of Russia: "He has told me many times that he does not know any other such place than Russia, where Christians and Jews have such good relations".